keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - in the chair she sees the Bloodstar
 - he isn't anointed but wants to kill the anointed
 - his research of blood is fueled by this desire
+- Armide is getting caught up to the events of last session
 -